pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ![Ionic 2 + Angular 2](http://ionicframework.com/img/blog/ionic-angular-v2.jpg)

-Hybrid mobile apps have been growing a lot lately since the release of `Ionic 2` which is built with `Angular 2`, however there's not a lot of standards on how a hybrid app should be structured in Ionic 2.
+The Hybrid mobile app market has been expanding a lot since the release of `Ionic 2`, built with `Angular 2`.
+However, there still aren't a lot of standards on how a hybrid app should be structured in Ionic 2.

-In this guide we will learn how to deal with an essential part of the app, `databases`, it may not be a need in your app, but if you choose the path of `offline first` for mobile app (and is hard not to since a mobile hardly get a good signal when used out in the streets or public transports) you'll have to rely on a local database to store data.
+In this guide, we will learn how to deal with an essential part of the app, `databases`.
+This may not be a need in your app, but if you choose the path of `offline first` for mobile app (usually an easy choice since a mobile device often gets disrupted signal when used outside), you'll have to rely on a local database to store data.

 ## Guide structure